maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2023.rst

   :width: 666px

-Here is the tablet that ``freemangordon`` has made Leste work on (there are dd'able images online at the moment):
+Here is the tablet that ``freemangordon`` has made Leste work on (there are no dd'able images online at the moment):

 .. image:: /images/openfest-2022-2.jpg
   :height: 375px